Electrical 101 — What Every Homeowner Should Know

 Knob-and-Tube Wiring: What You Need to Know

-Knob-and-tube (K&T) wiring was standard in Canadian homes built before 1950.
+Knob-and-tube (K&T) wiring was standard in homes built before 1950.
 While not inherently dangerous when intact, it has no ground wire, can't handle modern electrical loads, and many insurance companies refuse to cover homes with active K&T wiring.

-Electrical Licensing in Canada
+Electrical Licensing & Regulations

-Every province and territory in Canada requires electricians to be licensed.
+Virtually every jurisdiction requires electricians to be licensed.
 The typical path is: apprenticeship (4-5 years), journeyman certification, and then optional master electrician designation.

 Always ask to see an electrician's license and proof of insurance before hiring.
 A licensed electrician carries liability insurance and Workers' Compensation coverage, protecting you from liability if something goes wrong.